pycom/pycom-micropython-sigfox/README.md

 For 915MHz regions add the `LORA_BAND=USE_BAND_915` variable:

     $ cd esp32
     $ make BOARD=LOPY LORA_BAND=USE_BAND_915 clean
     $ make BOARD=LOPY LORA_BAND=USE_BAND_915 TARGET=boot
     $ make BOARD=LOPY LORA_BAND=USE_BAND_915 TARGET=app
     $ make BOARD=LOPY LORA_BAND=USE_BAND_915 flash

 The above also applies to the FiPy and LoPy4

-Make sure that your board is placed into programming mode, otherwise flashing will fail.
+Make sure that your board is placed into programming mode, otherwise flashing will fail.<br>
-PyTrack and PySense boards will automatically switch into programming mode (currently supported on MacOS and Linux only!)
+PyTrack and PySense boards will automatically switch into programming mode (currently supported on MacOS and Linux only!)<br>
 Expansion Board 2.0 users, please connect ``P2`` to ``GND`` and then reset the board.